camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka-inbound.md

 sasl.mechanism=PLAIN
 ```

-If any of the field is not populated, you have to configure your security method in respect to your Kafka configuration.
+If any of the field is not populated, you must configure your security method in respect to your Kafka configuration.
 You can do so via the field **Additional properties**.

 ### What are default Kafka Consumer client properties?